COSSAS/SOARCA/docs/content/en/docs/_index.md

 ## Where do I start?

 {{% alert title="Follow our getting started!" color="primary" %}}
-Following our [Getting started](/docs/getting-started/) guide will help you setup SOARCA and configure the SOAR for your internal security tooling.
+Following our [Getting started](/docs/getting-started/) guide will help you set up SOARCA and configure the SOAR for your internal security tooling.
 For more custom requirement
 {{% /alert %}}